Euphrasiologist/Thesis/Appendices/appendices.md

 \newpage{}

 \blscape
-Table 2: Model 1: Probability of hybridisation with genetic distance, hectads shared and life history of parental species as fixed covariates.
+Table 2: Model 1: Probability of hybridisation on the probit scale with genetic distance, hectads shared and life history of parental species as fixed covariates.
 The posterior mean of the distribution of each coefficient is given, along with lower and upper 95% Credible Intervals.
 The p-value (pMCMC) is also reported and given in bold where significant.
 Annual-perennial and perennial-perennial levels are jointly tested using a Wald test in the main text.

 Covariate|Posterior mean|l-95% CI|u-95% CI|Effective sample size|pMCMC
 |---|---|---|---|---|---|